 - antibiotics, when used on a long-term basis

 - radiation therapy

 immediately.
-You should also seek emergency help if you suspect internal bleeding.
+You should seek emergency help if you suspect internal bleeding.

-blood thinners should also seek emergency help in order to stop the bleeding as quickly as possible.
+blood thinners should also seek emergency help to stop bleeding.

 Seek medical help if:

 - the person has gone into shock or has a fever

 - the bleeding cannot be controlled using pressure

 - the wound requires a tourniquet